 First Prize: publication contract offer from Leapfrog Press, with an advance payment, plus the finalist awards (see below).

-Finalists: $150 and two critiques of the manuscript from contest judges; permanent listing on the Leapfrog Press contest page as a contest finalist, along with short author bio and description of the book.
+Finalists: $150 and one or two critiques of the manuscript from contest judges; permanent listing on the Leapfrog Press contest page as a contest finalist, along with short author bio and description of the book.

-Semi-Finalist: Choice of a free Leapfrog book; permanent listing on the website
+Semi-Finalist: Choice of a free Leapfrog book; permanent listing on the website.

 Honorable Mention: listing on the Leapfrog Press website.